 2.1.
 Study Area

-The present research was conducted at the Kanhalgaon Lake, in the Paoni Tehsil of District Bhandara, Maharashtra State of India, on the outskirts of the village of Kanhalgaon (lat 21°18′ N; long 79°38′ E). it is a medium-sized freshwater lake, sarrounded by an array of contrasting ecosystems such as agricultural farms, forests, and human habitations.
-The temperature flactuates between 5°C in the winter months to 42°C during the summer months.
+The present research was conducted at the Kanhalgaon Lake, in the Paoni Tehsil of District Bhandara, Maharashtra State of India, on the outskirts of the village of Kanhalgaon (lat 21°18′ N; long 79°38′ E). it is a medium-sized freshwater lake, surrounded by an array of contrasting ecosystems such as agricultural farms, forests, and human habitations.
+The temperature fluctuates between 5°C in the winter months to 42°C during the summer months.
 The perimeter of the lake and its adjacent areas provide an array of microhabitats such as open water areas, grassy slopes, and scattered trees.
 The habitat gradients support wide diversity of aquatic, semi-aquatic, and terrestrial avifauna all year round.
 To assess the spatial variability in bird diversity in the study area, it was divided into three representative habitats

 1. Site A (Roadside edge): disturbed open edge with limited vegetation.